All Collections

 • All your workflows will kick off once the incident is accepted, and you can get to work

-• The PagerDuty incident which triggered this will become an attachment of your incident.
+• The incident which triggered this will become an attachment of your incident.

 Was this alert caused by an incident with an existing channel that you already know about?

-If so, you can attach the PagerDuty incident to any open incident channel.
+If so, you can merge the other incident to any open incident channel.

 The incident that was created in triage will be declined, and the channel will be archived after a short delay.